 Bringing the part time AC/PST position to full time continues to be the police department's number one priority.
-This position serves as an ancillary evidence technician, which is a critical area which demands back up.
-In addition, the AC/PST handles the numerous calls for service regarding animals and possesses a level of expertise which is a great benefit to the department and our community.
+This position serves as an ancillary evidence technician, a critical area which requires back up.
+In addition, the AC/PST handles numerous calls for service regarding animals and has a level of expertise which is of great benefit to the department and our community.